ericrogler/Green-Book/Chapters/Z004_Management_101.md

 Negative behaviors will rarely resolve in a single day as well.
 They can take a week, a month, or even years to resolve–or at least get better compared to before.
 Controlling behaviors amongst students is an exercise in management you cannot avoid, nor should you avoid.

-Additionally, as a teacher, there’s certain actions only other staff, such as principals and security, are equipped to handle and legally allowed to handle.
+Additionally, if you're a teacher, there’s certain actions only other staff, such as principals and security, are equipped to handle and legally allowed to handle.
 If it reaches that point, do not hesitate to contact one of them to try to get the situation under control.
 The longer it takes to control the situation, the more likely something bad will happen.

 **Remember: All it takes is one disruptive, mismanaged student to ruin a classroom.**